stevenranney/stevenranney.github.io/about.md

 By education and experience, I am a quantitative scientist.
 In reverise chronological order, some of my past jobs have included (but are not limited to):

 * Senior data scientist at a big tech company (with which you're *definitely* familiar)
-* Director of data science at a patient-focused healthcare firm undergoing a technology reannaissance, building infrastructure as code (IAC)
+* Director of data science at a patient-focused healthcare firm undergoing a technology reannaissance, a great greenfield opp
 * Data science consultant for a financial and management consulting firm.
 * Founder of an environmentally-focused startup
 * Biometrician with a environmental and statistical consulting firm